EliAlas11/nr1copilot/nr1-main/final_validation_report.md

 ## Validation Summary

 Comprehensive tests were conducted to validate all features of the Viral Clip Generator backend and its compatibility across devices and browsers.
 The backend is implemented in Python using FastAPI, and all endpoints are tested for production readiness.
+All documentation is in English and the backend is fully compatible with Render.com.

 ## Core Feature Test Results